abeltje1/abeltje1.github.io/en/instellingen.md

 ## Activate HR integration

 We offer various integrations with HR Partners.
 By integrating eitje with your HR partner you can create a simpler HR process.
 See our partner page on the website if we have an integration with your partner: https://eitje.app/partners.

+We offer integrations with:
+* Nmbrs
+* Horecalonen
+* Connexie

 ---